Frequently Asked Questions

 6. What are the key focus areas of the Agreement?

-- supporting and monitoring individual companies' efforts to identify, understand and address risks of violation of human rights and environmental standards in their value chains;
+- Supporting and monitoring individual companies' efforts to identify, understand and address risks of violation of human rights and environmental standards in their value chains;

-- initiating projects to jointly address prevalent risks in the sector;
+- Initiating projects to jointly address prevalent risks in the sector;

-- increasing the collective influence (leverage) of the agreement participants by broadening membership, and by encouraging relevant actors in the renewable energy supply chains to adopt and implement the OECD Guidelines and UNGPs;
+- Increasing the collective influence (leverage) of the agreement participants by broadening membership, and by encouraging relevant actors in the renewable energy supply chains to adopt and implement the OECD Guidelines and UNGPs;

-- encouraging embedment of international responsible business conduct criteria in tender and procurement processes regarding renewable energy technologies.
+- Encouraging embedment of international responsible business conduct criteria in tender and procurement processes regarding renewable energy technologies.

 7. Do I comply with international sustainability standards and legislation when I participate in the Agreement?